theYeeti/pact-lang.org/docs/intermediate/safety-with-pact.md

 While Pact is already a simple and safe language for smart contracts, there are a few patterns and recommendations you can follow to make it even simpler and even safer.
 Throughout the next few tutorials, we’ll discuss a few of these patterns.

-In this tutorial, we’ll focus specifically on how Pact avoids control flow to ensure safety.
+In this tutorial, we’ll focus specifically on how Pact approaches control flow to ensure safety.

 **Topics covered in this tutorial**